serverless/components/README.md

 #### Start With The Outcome

-When making a Serverless Component, it can be tempting to break it down into several levels of child Components, to maintain separation of concerns and increase the ways your work could be re-used.

-However, we've learned over-optimizing for granular separation of concerns is a fast way to burn yourself out, and you'll often realize your Component will deploy faster and more reliably without relying on several child Components.

 We recommend starting with a focus on your desired outcome.
-Create one Serverless Component that solves that problem first.
-After you've achieved your initial goal, then start breaking it down into child Components, if you think there is value in that still.
+Create a higher level Component that solves your problem first.
+Consider breaking it down into child Components later, if necessary.

-#### The Outcome Is Your Advantage
+#### Knowing The Outcome Is An Advantage

 Provisioning infrastructure can be quite complicated.
-However, Serverless Components have one powerful advantage over general infrastructure provision tools that seek to enable every possible option and combination (e.g. AWS Cloudformation) — Serverless Components know the specific use-case they are trying to deliver.
+However, Serverless Components have a powerful advantage over general infrastructure provision tools that seek to enable every possible option and combination (e.g. AWS Cloudformation) — Serverless Components know the specific use-case they are trying to deliver.

 One of the most important lessons we've learned about software development tools is that once you know the use-case, you can create a much better tool.